discovercs/discovercs.github.io/index.md

-# Goals
+# Goal
-- Support new and potential students in Computer Science by helping them discover career paths and opportunities for learning and growth in Hawaii.
+Support new and potential students in Computer Science by helping them discover career paths and opportunities for learning and growth in Hawaii.

 # Overview